 - Travel from north to south visiting Sapporo, Otaru, Hakodate, Morioka, Tokyo, Matsumoto, Kyoto, Hiroshima, and ending in Kyushu.

 - Complete field visits from Yatsushiro, including Minamata City and coastal areas and isolated mountain environments.

 Academic Credit and Application procedures:

-Students may either apply through UW-Platteville’s Education Abroad office or apply directly through University of Kentucky.
+Students must apply through UW-Platteville’s Education Abroad office.

 Students Applying through UW-Platteville: